mewfree/personal-website-gatsby/src/pages/blog/adwords-modify-entities/index.md

 }
 ```

 Now, if you press the preview button, for the first time you'll see some stuff appear in the __Changes__ section!
-Don't worry, changes haven't been made yet, AdWords is only showing you what the changes would be if you actually run the script.
+Don't worry, changes haven't been made yet, Google Ads is only showing you what the changes would be if you actually run the script.
 ![keywords_change](keywords_change.png)

 The last step is to press on __Run__ instead of Preview.
 Be careful, this will change max CPCs in your real account.

-__Congrats, your AdWords Script made changes on your behalf!__
+__Congrats, your Google Ads Script made changes on your behalf!__

  Now that we're happy with our script since it looks back on the past 7 days data, wouldn't it be nice if it ran on a weekly basis?
-On the AdWords Scripts list, you can set the frequency to weekly and choose the day of the week and time that suits you:
+On the Google Ads scripts list, you can set the frequency to weekly and choose the day of the week and time that suits you:
 ![frequency_change](frequency_change.png)